 - Almond flour - Use super fine variety and not meal.

 - Semi sweet chocolate chips - I like to use Ghirardelli semi sweet chocolate chips.

 - Unsalted butter - Room temperature or cold.

-- Brown sugar - Golden brown sugar (check out more easy desserts with brown sugar).
+- Brown sugar - Golden brown sugar

 - Eggs - Cold or room temperature.

 - Don't over-bake - To guarantee a FUDGY brownies, bake until it is just set.

 - Almond flour - It is ground blanched almonds and is easily available in all grocery stores and Amazon.
 You want to look for super fine variety.